Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Discussion

 \section{Discussion}

-We have proposed a class of novel direct and indirect effects for causal mediation analysis, as well as two efficient estimators of these effects in the nonparametric statistical model.
-Importantly, our proposed estimation framework allows for data adaptive estimation of nuisance parameters, while still preserving the benefits associated with similar classical techniques --- that is, our estimators are regular and asymptotically linear, provide unbiased point estimates, are multiply robust, allow the construction of asymptotically valid confidence intervals, and are capable of attaining the nonparametric efficiency bound.
-Our (in)direct effects have interpretations that echo those of the classical natural (in)direct effects; however, our effects remain well-defined even in the presence of intermediate confounders affected by exposure.
+We have proposed a class of novel direct and indirect effect estimands for causal mediation analysis, as well as two efficient estimators of these effects in the nonparametric statistical model.
+Importantly, our proposed estimation framework allows for data adaptive estimation of nuisance parameters, while still preserving the benefits associated with similar classical techniques: our estimators are regular and asymptotically linear, provide unbiased point estimates, are multiply robust, allow the construction of asymptotically valid confidence intervals, and are capable of attaining the nonparametric efficiency bound.
+Notably, our (in)direct effects remain well-defined even in the presence of intermediate confounders affected by exposure.
 Further, any scientific conclusions drawn based upon our proposed (in)direct effects may be readily interrogated in trials that randomize both the exposure and mediators.
-Such flexible effect definitions and estimators seem necessary both to cope with the design complexity exhibited by modern epidemiological and biomedical studies and to take appropriate advantage of the ever-growing number of data adaptive regression techniques.
+Such flexible effect definitions and estimators appear necessary both to cope with the design complexity of modern epidemiological and biomedical studies and to take advantage of the ever-growing number of flexible, data adaptive regression techniques.